redstreet/beancount_reds_plugins/beancount_reds_plugins/capital_gains_classifier/README.md

 #### Finer points:
 - transactions that will be modified:
-  - only modifies transactions that contain at least one posting with string specified by `generic_account_pat`
+  - only modifies transactions that contain at least one posting with an account string that contains the value specified by `generic_account_pat`
-  - however, transactions containing the string specified by `short_account_rep` or `long_account_rep` will be left untouched
+  - exception: transactions containing any posting with an account string that contains what is specified by `short_account_rep` or `long_account_rep` will be left untouched

 - modifications:
   - all postings matching account pattern specified by `generic_account_pat` will be